School Council in 2019

 Teacher and student membership only.
 Student initiatives for general school and student specific fund raising, and an avenue for student ideas to the School Council

-The next elections will be held in February 2018.
-The membership for 2017 includes:
+The next elections will be held in February 2019.
+The membership for 2018 included:

 Standing orders of School Council